Oil sector

 In 2011, Azerbaijan and the European Commission signed a Joint Declaration on the Southern Gas Corridor project, which marked the initial stage of the project.

 To start the second phase of the development of the “Shah Deniz” field, members of the consortium made another historic decision in Baku on 17 December 2013.
 The signing ceremony was held with the participation of official representatives of a number of countries at the Heydar Aliyev Center.
-Until the end of the third quarter of 2023, approximately $22 billion was spent, including costs incurred before the final investment decision, on the implementation of the second stage of the Shah Deniz field development.
+By the end of 2024, approximately $29.6 billion was spent on the development of the Shah Deniz field..

 The idea of the Southern Gas Corridor became a reality thanks to Azerbaijan’s determination and leadership.